 How do I fix audio feedback (echo, static) during my session?

-If there is echo, static, feedback or any other unwanted noise on the audio connection during your meeting, there are several common issues that could be causing it.
-Most often, audio feedback is caused by an improper placement of hardware or a misconfiguration of software settings.
+If there is echo, static, feedback or any other unwanted noise on the audio connection during your webinar, there are several common issues that could be causing it.
+Audio feedback is most often caused by an improper placement of hardware or a misconfiguration of software settings.

 Please note that if you are an attendee joining a webinar, you are muted by default.
 If you need to be unmuted, let the organizer know by asking a question (in the Questions pane) or raising your hand.

 First, it can be helpful to figure out where the unwanted noise is coming from so the right individual can troubleshoot the issue using the tips below.

 - If you are connected with your mic and speakers, then there is most likely an issue with your audio device.
 Try unplugging your headset from the computer and then plugging it back in again.
 Also see the additional tips below.

 - If you are connected via your telephone, then there is most likely an issue with your telephone service provider.
 Also see the additional tips below.

 Everyone except me can hear the unwanted noise.
 We hate to break it to you – but the source is probably you!
 Try using the troubleshooting tips below.

 - Click Mute All in the Attendees pane.